ibm-cloud-docs/DataTransferService/faqs.md

 Use the following guidelines when you select a device to submit for data transfer:

 - **Hardware Requirements**
    - Power supply must be 208v/220v compatible.
    - Power plug must fit a standard 120v socket (NEMA 5-15P).
    - Device must be USB 2.0 or USB 3.0 compatible.

-   - Provide a USB A Male connector (standard USB plug that fits most computers).
+   - Provide a USB A male connector (standard USB plug that fits most computers).

+Encrypted USB devices that require support for proprietary encryption software are not supported for data transfer.
+{: note}

 ## Can the device be sent back sooner or can it stay longer than two weeks?
 {: faq}